-- Remove any personal intentions you may have, so as not to project them on to the other person.
+- Remove any personal intentions you may have so as not to project them on the other person.

-- Using what you know about the person, their background, their mood, their intentions and expectations.
+- Use what you know about the person, their background, their mood, their intentions and expectations.
 Imagine how they are seeing the current situation.

 - Once you have an understanding of their perspective, try to anticipate what their reaction will be so that you can adjust your responses in order to move them towards the outcome you desire.